ValvePython/vdf/README.rst

 - There are known files that contain duplicate keys.
 This can be solved by creating a class inherating from ``dict`` and implementing a way to handle duplicate keys.
+See example implementation of DuplicateOrderedDict_.

 - By default the module uses ``dict``, so key order is preserved.
 If key order is important then I suggest using ``collections.OrderedDict``.
-See example.
+See example below.

 Install